 What are spam backlinks?

-SPAM is as old as the Internet itself, so most people will know what it is, at least in a general way, just from hearing the word in context.
+SPAM backlinks are as old as the Internet itself, so most people will know what it is, at least in a general way, just from hearing the word in context.
 Still, not everyone is so Internet savvy, which is why it’s important to define exactly what a SPAM backlink is.
 To be succinct, SPAM backlinks are like fleas on the hide of your digital puppy (or the analogically challenged, the puppy is your, or indeed any, website).
-They take without giving anything in return, and are a major nuisance to anyone plagued by them.
+They take without giving anything in return and are a major nuisance to anyone plagued by them.

 SPAM backlinks usually manifest in the form of comments to blog posts, replies to forum threads, and so forth.
-The offending SPAM – which, by the way, is just another way of saying “junk” – will contain a backlink.
+The offending SPAM backlinks– which, by the way, is just another way of saying “junk” – will contain a backlink.
 Backlinks are like breadcrumbs or a signpost pointing from one site to someplace else (usually the spammer’s own site or its affiliate(s).
 The goal of such things is usually monetary, but it can vary.
 For instance, SPAM backlinks may also be created on behalf of one’s own website without the knowledge or consent of the owners or administrators.
-Wherever they point to in the end, these SPAM links will hog site resources, damage your site’s credibility (no one likes to read machine-generated gibberish!), and generally cause a lot of unwelcome maintenance / clean-up headaches for those affected.
+Wherever they point to in the end, these SPAM backlinks will hog site resources, damage your site’s credibility (no one likes to read machine-generated gibberish!), and generally cause a lot of unwelcome maintenance / clean-up headaches for those affected.

 Worst of all, if your website gets a reputation with Google for allowing, promoting, generating, or otherwise engaging in SPAM-based activities, they may just decide to de-index your website, which is a fancy way of saying “Now you see it, now you don’t”.
 De-indexed websites can obliterate years of hard work in a millisecond.